QIWEB/QIWEB.github.io/_posts/2018-05-20-first bolg about tec.md

 setting the security group open port jsut like me using aliyun server (see the picture like blow) and

-setting firwall as well before
+setting firewall as well before

 ![](https://raw.githubusercontent.com/licslan/licslan.github.io/master/img/aliyun.jpg)